-Our second amended and restated articles of incorporation and amended and restated bylaws will contain provisions that may delay or prevent a change in control, discourage bids at a premium over the market price of our common stock, harm the market price of our common stock and diminish the voting and other rights of the holders of our common stock.
+Our amended and restated articles of incorporation and amended and restated by-laws will contain provisions that may delay or prevent a change in control, discourage bids at a premium over the market price of our common stock, harm the market price of our common stock and diminish the voting and other rights of the holders of our common stock.
 These provisions include:

-- dividing our board of directors into three classes serving staggered three-year terms; - authorizing our board of directors to issue preferred stock and additional shares of our common stock without shareholder approval; - i prohibiting shareholder action by written consent; - prohibiting our shareholders from calling a special meeting of shareholders; - prohibiting our shareholders from amending our amended and restated bylaws; and - requiring advance notice for raising business matters or nominating directors at shareholders' meetings.
+- dividing our board of directors into three classes serving staggered three-year terms; - authorizing our board of directors to issue preferred stock and additional shares of our common stock without shareholder approval; - i prohibiting shareholder action by written consent; - prohibiting our shareholders from calling a special meeting of shareholders; - prohibiting our shareholders from making certain changes to our amended and restated articles of incorporation or amended and restated bylaws except with 66 2/3% shareholder approval; and - requiring advance notice for raising business matters or nominating directors at shareholders' meetings.

-As permitted by our second amended and restated articles of incorporation and amended and restated bylaws, upon consummation of this offering our board of directors also will have the ability, should they so determine, to adopt a shareholder rights agreement, sometimes called a "poison pill," providing for the issuance of a new series of preferred stock to holders of common stock.
+As permitted by our amended and restated articles of incorporation and amended and restated by-laws, upon consummation of this offering our board of directors also will have the ability, should they so determine, to adopt a shareholder rights agreement, sometimes called a "poison pill," providing for the issuance of a new series of preferred stock to holders of common stock.
 In the event of a takeover attempt, this preferred stock would give rights to holders of common stock (other than the potential acquirer) to buy additional shares of common stock at a discount, leading to the dilution of the potential acquirer's stake.
 The adoption of a poison pill, or the board's ability to do so, can have negative effects such as those described above.